Jerrnie/Jerrnie/README.md

 <br>I'm Jerrnie, a passionate developer with a unique blend of creativity and logic! 🎨💡  <br>I thrive on turning complex ideas into intuitive software and web solutions.
 Let's build something amazing together!

 # 🚀 Projects & Contributions
 Many of my current projects are private repositories, so you may not see contributions here.
 However, I'm always working on new and exciting projects.
-Feel free to connect to learn more about my work! **Will Start to contribute/make public repositories**
+Feel free to connect to learn more about my work! **( Will start to contribute/make public repositories! )**

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/jerrnie-pangilinan-2875a7199)